kaibeckers/2fa-cli/README.md

 This script will create a small 2FA file in your home.
 Your secrets are stored here, in an encrypted form.

 # Configuration
-At the moment, I have not yet implemented a configuration file.
+I have not yet implemented a configuration file.
 But at the beginning of the 2fa file, there are a few keys you can change.

 | Key | Type | Description |
 | -- | -- | -- |